smeade/launchpad/README.md

 * Review `devise.em.yml` (or locale file of your choice) for configurable messaging.

 * Read about required [test helpers](https://github.com/plataformatec/devise#test-helpers).

+### Geocoder Notes

+* Geocoder is a complete geocoding solution for Ruby.
+With Rails it adds geocoding (by street or IP address), reverse geocoding (find street address based on given coordinates), and distance queries.

+1. Add `latitude` and `longitude` columns to Model

+        rails generate migration AddLatitudeAndLongitudeToModel latitude:float longitude:float
+        rake db:migrate

+2. Tell Geocoder which method returns your object's geocodable address:

+        geocoded_by :full_street_address   # can also be an IP address
+        after_validation :geocode          # auto-fetch coordinates

+3. For reverse geocoding, tell Geocoder which attributes store latitude and longitude:

+        reverse_geocoded_by :latitude, :longitude
+        after_validation :reverse_geocode  # auto-fetch address

+4. Find address by IP:

+        Geocoder.search('75.70.68.188').first.data["region_name"]

 ### Select2